inivekin/abosa/abosa.typ

 behind replay o muscle logs,
 an accept humility earnt
-as gear caught in cosmic cogs, though lingered in the cavity, nae longer than a blink tae see, a reversing o gravity returning myself back tae me.
+as gear caught in cosmic cogs, but lingered in the cavity, nae longer than a blink tae see, a reversing o gravity returning myself back tae me.